rcos/rcos-handbook/docs/grading/status_updates.md

 Each student maintains their respective status updates in GitHub repository forked from [rcos/rcos-status-updates](https://github.com/rcos/rcos-status-updates).
 Please consult the `rcos/rcos-status-updates` repository for information on how to get started.

-**How are Status Updates tracked?**

-Each student maintains their respective status updates in GitHub repository forked from [rcos/rcos-status-updates](https://github.com/rcos/rcos-status-updates).
-Please consult the `rcos/rcos-status-updates` repository for information on how to get started.

 ## Requirements

 Each week at the beginning of small group meeting write a few sentences that detail what you've worked on during the past week, what you want to work on this coming week, and what (if anything) is blocking your ongoing progress.